-You likely use them every day, but have you ever stopped to consider the engineering marvel that is the bridge?
-They’re massive spans of concrete, metal, and wires which weigh thousands of tons yet remain standing — many even during destructive and violent natural disasters such as earthquakes, floods, and hurricanes.
+You likely use them every day, but have you ever stopped to consider how incredible bridges are?
+They’re massive spans of concrete, metal, and wires that weigh thousands of tons yet remain standing — even during destructive and violent natural disasters like earthquakes, floods, and hurricanes.

-Bridges are also key to the way we move and serve as an import aspect of many commuters.
-Despite this, how often do you read a piece extolling the greatness of a bridge, or hear an ode to their wonders?
+Bridges are also key to the way we move and serve as an important tool for many commuters.
+Despite this, how often do you read a piece extolling the greatness of bridges, or hear an ode to their wonders?
 Not often enough, by our measure.
 Let’s correct that, shall we?
-Here are the five of the most impressive bridges out there.
+Here’s a quick sampling of the biggest bridges out there.

 |Japan||1998||2.4 miles||Satoshi Kashima|

 Suspension bridges are, arguably, the most interesting type of bridges.
-Think about it: a giant structure of wires and pylons manipulating tension and compression to allow for a single span of heavy road material to be suspended in air, thus letting it bridge wide chasms and bodies of water.
-The Golden Gate Bridge is perhaps the most iconic of this style of bridge, but it’s Akashi Kaikyo Bridge — aka the Pearl Bridge — that holds the title for the world’s longest suspension bridge.
-This 2.4 mile-long bridge reaches across the Akashi Strait, connecting the city of Kobe on the Honshu mainland with Awaji Island.
+Think about it: A giant structure of wires and pylons manipulating tension and compression to allow for a single span of heavy material to be suspended in air, thus letting it bridge wide chasms and bodies of water.
+The Golden Gate Bridge is perhaps the most iconic example of this bridge style, but it’s Akashi Kaikyo Bridge — aka the Pearl Bridge — that holds the title for the world’s longest suspension bridge.
+This 2.4-mile-long bridge reaches across the Akashi Strait, connecting the city of Kobe on the Honshu mainland with Awaji Island.
 Since 1998, the bridge has carried six lanes of traffic and approximately 23,000 cars a day between the two towns.
-The impressive central span ranks as the longest in the world at 1.237 miles long.
+The impressive central span ranks as the longest in the world at 1.24-miles long.

 |Louisiana, United States||1956||23.87 miles||Louisiana Bridge Company|

-While the previous bridge holds the record as the longest over water in aggregate, this next entry holds the record for the longest continuous span over water.
+While the Jiaozhou Bay Bridge currently holds the record for the longest over water in aggregate, this entry holds the record for the longest continuous span over water.
 This distinction was the result of some controversy regarding the two bridges.
 Prior to the opening of the Jiaozhou Bay Bridge in 2011, the Lake Pontchartrain Causeway — a 23.87-mile-long, low-level trestle bridge bisecting Lake Pontchartrain in Louisiana — had held the record for longest bridge over water for decades.
-After the Jiaozhou Bay Bridge snagged up the record, those behind the Lake Pontchartrain Causeway ascertained that their bridge represented a longer continuous span over water.
+After the Jiaozhou Bay Bridge snagged the record, those behind the Lake Pontchartrain Causeway ascertained that their bridge represented a longer continuous span over water.
 This turned out to be the case, and thus the two distinct records were created to give props to both structures.

 |Aveyron, France||2004||1.53 miles||Norman Foster, Michel Virlogeux|

 We’ve given a lot of attention to bridges with impressive lengths, but that isn’t the only measure that makes a bridge noteworthy.
-The tallest bridge in the world — meaning the furthest the span is suspended above ground — is the Millau Viaduct, located in Aveyron, France.
-The Millau Viaduct is a stayed-cable bridge that stretches 1.5 miles across the Tarn River Valley, offering 890 feet of clearance below its eight spans and carrying four lanes of traffic since it opened in December 2004.
-This iconic structure has become a fixture of the Southern-France countryside ever since, and is routinely heralded as one of the greatest feats of modern engineering.
-Both the iconic look and the impressive engineering are the result of the viaduct’s cable-stayed design, which uses massive pylons to hold thick steel cables that bear the weight of the structure’s spans.
+The tallest bridge in the world — meaning the height of the structure’s tallest point — is the Millau Viaduct, located in Aveyron, France.
+The Millau Viaduct is a stayed-cable bridge that stretches 1.5 miles across the Tarn River Valley, offering 1,125 peak feet of clearance below its eight spans and carrying four lanes of traffic since it opened in 2004.
+The iconic structure has become a fixture of France’s countryside ever since, and is routinely heralded as one of the greatest feats of modern engineering.
+Both the bridge’s iconic look and the impressive engineering behind it are the result of the viaduct’s cable-stayed design, which uses massive pylons to hold thick steel cables that bear the weight of the structure’s spans.